 It is impossible to breed domestic qualities into an animal that has been wild for thousands of years.
 Many owners find that these cats are very aggressive.
 Additionally, many say that their cats refuse to use the litterbox.
 Since wild cats are solitary by nature, many Chausies are very antisocial.

 You cannot own a pet turtle in North Dakota or North Carolina, and many other states have bans on selling them if their shell measures less than 6 inches.
 Still, other states ban the sale or trade of turtles unless certified as free of salmonella.
 They carry the salmonella germs on their outer shells.
 When someone touches the turtle, they can get germs and get very sick or die.
 The germs can also be in their cages or aquariums, so cleaning those can be hazardous to your health.
 Additionally, other animals, like geckos and bearded lizards, can also be carriers.

 Read more about river turtles here.

-If you have thought that a pet skunk would make an ideal pet, do not be quick to buy one, especially if you live in 17 U.S. states, including Alabama, Florida, Indiana, Iowa, Massachusetts, Michigan, where pet skunks are banned.
+If you have thought that a pet skunk would make an ideal pet, do not be quick to buy one, especially if you live in 17 U.S. states, including Alabama, Florida, Indiana, Iowa, Massachusetts, and Michigan, where pet skunks are banned.
 The bans include animals that have been domesticated by having their scent glands removed.